python-microservices/pyms/docs/configuration.md

 ## Reload configuration without stopping your services

-In production environment, you could need to change configuration files without restart the microservice/pod/container.
+In a production environment you may need to change the microservice's configuration without restarting it.

 PyMS has a feature to reload the configuration: